section indicator.xsl indicator

 page indicator.xsl economy_unempl_rate_change

-The Pittsburgh Metro Area's seasonally adjusted unemployment rate declined to 4.6 percent December 2014 -- down .2 percentage points from November 2014 and 1.6 percentage points lower than the December 2013 rate.
-Pittsburgh's jobless rate was lower than the benchmark average and Pittsburgh had the 4th lowest unemployment rate of all benchmark peers.
+The Pittsburgh Metro Area's unemployment rate declined in January 2015 -- down 0.7 percentage points from the January 2014 rate.
+Pittsburgh's jobless rate was higher than the benchmark average and Pittsburgh had the 7th highest unemployment rate of all benchmark peers.

 This data comes from the U.S. Department of Labor's Local Area Unemployment Statistics (LAUS) program.